-Loud and Clear presents work by some of the finest glass artists working in Britain, selected by the National Glass Centre.
+Loud and Clear presented work by some of the finest glass artists working in Britain, selected by the National Glass Centre.

-The National Glass Centre’s expertise brings glass to The Harley Gallery in a way never seen before.
-Work ranges from floating glass panels etched with photographs, to brightly coloured vessels, to extraordinary sculpture.
+The National Glass Centre’s expertise brought glass to The Harley Gallery in a way never seen before.
+Work ranged from floating glass panels etched with photographs, to brightly coloured vessels, to extraordinary sculpture.

-The exhibition will include work by Scott Benefield, Heike Brachlow, Effie Burns, James Devereux, Erin Dickson, Carrie Fertig, Choi Keeryong, James Maskrey, Helen Maurer, Joanne Mitchell, Helen Pailing, Jeffrey Sarmiento, Ayako Tani, Angela Thwaites, Elliot Walker, Emma Woffenden and Jeff Zimmer.
+The exhibition included work by Scott Benefield, Heike Brachlow, Effie Burns, James Devereux, Erin Dickson, Carrie Fertig, Choi Keeryong, James Maskrey, Helen Maurer, Joanne Mitchell, Helen Pailing, Jeffrey Sarmiento, Ayako Tani, Angela Thwaites, Elliot Walker, Emma Woffenden and Jeff Zimmer.

 The National Glass Centre

 The National Glass Centre in Sunderland celebrates a relationship with glass dating back to 674AD when Benedict Biscop brought glaziers from Gaul to the area to create the first known coloured glass window in the country.

 Today, the centre provides training for artists and develops exhibitions to inspire and educate people about this extraordinary material.